 Toy drones are a great introduction to the world of drone piloting.
-They should be easy to set-up, have straightforward controls and be robust enough to take the inevitable knocks as the pilot gets to grips with flying.
-Drones over 250g require the owner to purchase an operator's license and pass and online education test to fly, while toy drones without a camera, like this one, can be used freely straight out of the box (when you're ready to progress to the the former, head to our general best drone ranking for our top picks).
+They should be easy to set up, have straightforward controls and be robust enough to take the inevitable knocks as the pilot gets to grips with flying.
+As per the UK drone rules, drones over 250g require the owner to purchase an operator's license and pass and online education test to fly, while toy drones without a camera, like this one, can be used freely straight out of the box – when you're ready to progress to the the former, head to our general best drone ranking for our top picks (in the States, the situation is different – our US drone rules will explain more there).

 Weight: 91g (with battery)